-- All taxable entities involved in the tiered partnership election must file a franchise tax report, a Public Information Report (Form 05-102) or Ownership Information Report (Form 05-167), and the Tiered Partnership Report (Form 05-175). - Both the upper and the lower tier entities must blacken the tiered partnership election circle on their tax reports. - Total revenue may be passed only to upper tier entities that are subject to the Texas franchise tax. - Total revenue must be passed to upper tier taxable entities based on ownership percentage. - Margin deductions (COGS, compensation, 70% of revenue or \$1 million) may not be passed to upper tier entities. - The upper and lower tier entities may use the EZ Computation (Form 05-169) only if the lower tier entity has \$20 million or less in annualized total revenue before total revenue is passed to the upper tier entities. - The upper tier entities are not eligible to file a No Tax Due Report (Form 05-163).
+- All taxable entities involved in the tiered partnership election must file a franchise tax report, a Public Information Report (Form 05-102) or Ownership Information Report (Form 05-167), and the Tiered Partnership Report (Form 05-175). - Both the upper and the lower tier entities must blacken the tiered partnership election circle on their tax reports. - Total revenue may be passed only to upper tier entities that are subject to the Texas franchise tax. - Total revenue must be passed to upper tier taxable entities based on ownership percentage. - Margin deductions (COGS, compensation, 70% of revenue or \$1 million) may not be passed to upper tier entities. - The upper and lower tier entities may use the EZ Computation (Form 05-169) only if the lower tier entity has \$20 million or less in annualized total revenue before total revenue is passed to the upper tier entities.

-Both the upper and lower tier entities will owe any amount of tax that is calculated as due even if the amount is less than \$1,000 or annualized total revenue after the tiered partnership election is \$1,180,000 or less.
+Both the upper and lower tier entities owe any amount of tax that is calculated as due even if the amount is less than \$1,000 or annualized total revenue after the tiered partnership election is \$2,470,000 or less.